 Praise for SAD MAN HAPPY HOUR

 With a genius that is strange, funny, and breathtakingly human, Aileen Keown Vaux’s Sad Man Happy Hour is a trip to the carnival of the soul, each poem holding something delightful, wonderfully weird, or shockingly beautiful for us as we go.
-How can I say that this book is so Midwestern and so Portland in a way that makes you fall in love with them?
+How can I say that this book is so Midwestern and so Portland in a way that makes you fall in love with it?
 Eccentric and electric, these queer-as-hell poems sing their song like no other.
 Surprising as it is comforting, this debut will take your heart on a ride but share its drugs, too.
 So kind, so one-of-a-kind, so wonderful to hold these poems close to warm the sad heart.

 Danez Smith, Pulitzer Prize Finalist